Such a shame that I have to come all the way back here just to fix stuff.

 The wounded girl frowned.
 She knew better than anyone just how not okay she was.
 "Ugh, they wore off a little while ago.
 My arms, legs, chest... everything is killing me."

 She decided to change the subject, uncomfortable with the topic of her injuries.
-"So I guess you're the new student Chifuyu was talking about, right?"
+"So I can only assume you're that American student or whatever we were told about earlier today?"

-Worried that she might have come off as stupid, Rin frowned.
+Worried that she might have come off as stupid, Rin tried to bring her conversational partner to her level.
 "Oh...
 Wait, so then why are you the one piloting a high-tech armor suit then?
 Shouldn't they use someone smarter to use it?"

 Now it was the boy's turn to frown.
 "Are you saying I'm not smart enough to use it?"